EvidentChallenge2023/Seeing-Is-Solving-Questionnaire/README.md

 # How will the competition proceed?

-- The competition will open on the morning of May 20th, as soon as the email is sent to all participants and will end on May 27th at 11:59 PM.
+- The competition will open on the morning of June 3rd, as soon as the email is sent to all participants and will end on June 17th at 11:59 PM.
 After 11:59 PM, it will no longer be possible to submit answers on your Github Classroom questionnaire copy.
-- After this deadline, the "main" branches will be cloned by the graders for evaluation.
+- After this deadline, the **"main"** branches will be cloned by the graders for evaluation.
 - **----------ATTENTION: No other branches will be evaluated. ----------**
-- The preliminary ranking announcement will be made no later than June 30th, 2023.
+- The preliminary ranking announcement will be made no later than July 30th, 2023.
 The ranking candidates will be contacted to provide the necessary documentation to claim the prize (proof of school attendance and other required documents).
 They will have a 7-day period to submit the required documents.
 After this period, the next team in the ranking will be contacted.
 The first team to provide the necessary documents will be determined as the winning team.
 - The official winner(s) announcement will be made no later than August 31st, 2023.
 An award ceremony will be organized within the month following the determination of the official winner.
 - The competition can be done individually or in a team with a maximum of 3 team members.
 It will be your responsibility to create your teams on Github Classroom.
 The first person to log in to the Classroom will have the opportunity to create the team.
 They will then need to inform their teammates of the team name so that they can join the correct team upon their first login to the Classroom.
-- Team Creation Mistake: If you accidentally create a team, please contact us at this email address so that we can delete the team: challenge@evidentscientific.com.
+- Team Creation Mistake: If you accidentally create a team, please contact us at this email address so that we can delete the team: **challenge@evidentscientific.com**.
 - During the competition, to ensure fairness to all participants, no questions regarding the competition, whether related to tool installation or question content, will be answered via email.
 If a question contains an error, we encourage you to answer the question to the best of your ability and indicate on the question's notebook what the error is and how you resolved it.
 We will ensure fair evaluation for all teams by considering the errors in the questionnaire afterwards.
 Of course, we aim for the questionnaire to be error-free in an ideal world, but nothing is perfect, especially in engineering, as we know!
 - Cheating: Any evidence of cheating will result in disqualification from the competition.
 - Here's what is considered evidence of cheating: